Is your baby breech or sideways?

 - Labor isn’t progressing, even with strong contractions and freedom of movement.

-- The baby doesn’t descend during late labor
+- The baby doesn’t descend into the pelvis during active labor

 - The placenta is covering the cervix

 - The mother or birth attendant is not confident with the natural birth of a breech baby – and confidence is not competence.

 - Metabolic sloshiness (low thyroid function, fertility issues, conception through artificial insemination, etc.)